aws-lite/aws-lite.org/app/docs/request-response.md

   - If your request includes a `payload` that cannot be automatically JSON-encoded and you do not specify a `content-type` header, the default `application/octet-stream` will be used
 - **`payload` (object, buffer, readable stream, string)**
   - Payload to be used as the HTTP request body; as a convenience, any passed objects are automatically JSON-encoded (with the appropriate `content-type` header set, if not already present); buffers, streams, and strings simply pass through as-is
+  - If the `content-type` is `application/xml` or `text/xml`, the payload will be automatically XML-encoded as well
   - Readable streams are currently experimental
     - Passing a Node.js readable stream initiates an HTTP data stream to the API endpoint instead of writing a normal HTTP body
     - Streams are not automatically signed like normal HTTP bodies, and may [require their own signing procedures, as in S3](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-streaming.html)